ZarK/dotfiles/README.md

 brew install gh
 ```

-This installs the `gh` command, which you’ll use to authenticate with GitHub and manage your SSH keys.
+This installs the `gh` command, which you'll use to authenticate with GitHub and manage your SSH keys.

-## 5. Authenticate with GitHub (HTTPS)
+## 6. Authenticate with GitHub (HTTPS)

 Log in to your GitHub account via the CLI: